 The thrill of canyoning is unlike anything you have experienced before.
 Those who have never done canyoning may find it daunting from afar.

-If you research the right skill level for your trip and are taking property safety precautions, chances of accidents happening on a canyoning trip are highly unlikely.
+If you research the right skill level for your trip and take property safety precautions, chances of accidents happening on a canyoning trip are highly unlikely.

 The chances of you coming back with memories of a lifetime are quite high!